lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 From Postulate III:
 $$A_{\text{disk}} = \sqrt{N} = \sqrt{3} \approx 1.732$$

-**Verification:** Matches the previously calibrated value to within 2%.
+This matches the empirically calibrated value to within 2%.

 #### B. Critical Acceleration: $g^\dagger = cH_0/6$